 Restricting Access to LegalServer by IP Address

-This feature allows administrators to control the timeout period, permissions, and ability to login based on the IP address the person is connecting from.
+This feature allows you to control the timeout period, permissions, and ability to login based on the IP address the person is connecting from.

 Allow staff attorneys to connect externally (courthouse access, etc.).
 That role has external permissions; all others do not, and those users must be in the office.

 Mitigate downloading large amounts of data to unauthorized devices.
-Hide the Report tab when connecting from outside an office network (i.e., when the connecting device itself can't be authenticated).
+Hide the Report tab when connecting from outside an office network.

-This option overrides the sitewide default session duration in Admin / Site Settings, which provides 4 options (1, 1.5, 2, or 3 hours).
+This option overrides the sitewide default session duration in Admin > Site Settings, which provides 4 options (1, 1.5, 2, or 3 hours).
 Timeout values on this page are entered in minutes.
-Administrators can use this feature to provide shorter or longer timeouts.
+You can use this feature to provide shorter or longer timeouts.
 For example, to provide longer timeouts for users logging in inside a secured office network.

 The terms "internal" and "external" refer to the permissions sections for each user role.
 They do not necessarily correlate to a particular network being physically internal or external to a location.